tsnellgrove/dark_castle3/doc/to_do.md

 - Interp deep dive including better solution to prep checking ('put in' vs. 'put on')

 interpreter ideas:
-- can I store variables in descript_dict strings? (in f-string format)
+- can I store variables in static_dict strings? (in f-string format)
 - can I return method errors based on verb method (e.g. "Burt, what kind of person would try to attack a Throne?")
 - should synonyms be an obj attribute??
 - more abreviations: 'g' = 'again', 'z' = 'wait'